lologhi/lologhi.github.com/_posts/2015-09-10-push-symfony-assets-to-s3-with-assetic.md

 tags: symfony2 trick
 ---

-You only need Assetic and the AWS SDK, some configuration and you're good to go!
+You only need Assetic and the AWS SDK, some configuration and you're good to go! (thx [Remiii](https://github.com/Remiii) for this!)

 Everything is in this Gist: